Enjoy a sampling of plants and products from all of our departments; call or stop in for our full selection in season.

 A clsssic French flavor, the delicate anise taste is behind Bernaise sauce for steak and fish, and white wine sauce for chicken.
 Try it in Green Goddess Dressing.

-Varieties: English, French, Orange, Golden Lemon, Lemon Creeping, Elfin, Doone Valley, Coconut, Mother of, Wedgewood, White Creeping
+Varieties: English, French, Clear Gold, Golden Lemon, Lemon Creeping, Elfin, Coconut, White Creeping, Lemon, Lime, and Spicy Orange

 Great with poultry, beef, mushrooms and vegetables Over 300 varieties & flavors in the world.
 Crushed leaves may ease bee stings.
 Try easy Gruyere-Thyme Icebox Crackers.